 These sports do little to disturb the peace of nature, and it is when you take in a scenic vista or marvel at the icy formation along Lake Michigan that you can truly appreciate the beauty of silence.

 Whether you are a first-timer (welcome!) or a can’t-get-enough-snow-time winter sports enthusiast, here are a few tips to make your time outdoors safer and more enjoyable:

 - Consider renting equipment before buying it so you can see if you enjoy skiing, shoeing and biking as much as we think you will!
-Love Creek and Madeline Bertrand County Parks rent cross-country skis, poles and boots: $10-adult; $5-youth and snowshoes: $5/day; Love Creek rents fat tire bikes and helmets: $15/1 hour or $25/2 hours.
+Love Creek County Park and Madeline Bertrand County Park rent cross-country skis, poles and boots.
+Love Creek also has snowshoes, fat tire bikes and helmets for rental!

-- Snowshoers: Smaller snowshoes are best for wet, compact snow; larger snowshoes for powder.
+- Smaller snowshoes are best for wet, compact snow; larger snowshoes for powder.

 - Use poles to keep your balance.

 - Start on flat ground until you get the hang of each sport.
 Groomed trails are easier for first-time cross-country skiers and fat tire bikers.

 - Learn how to do classic or traditional (Nordic) cross-country skiing before you attempt the more challenging ski skating.
 Traditional cross-country skiing is like shuffle-walking on snow.